 If your web experience isn’t optimized for mobile, you’re going to lose prospects through your lackluster user experience.
 It’s even worse if you have no website at all, but with that said, quality definitely matters.

-Populate your site with rich, top quality, engaging content.
+Populate your healthcare site with rich, top-quality, engaging content.
 A set-it-and-forget-it website won’t cut it.
 If your website is a 2007 throwback, today’s consumer can tell; 71% won’t take action if your website lacks the kinds of information they need to make important healthcare decisions.

 Check out the rest of Google’s healthcare marketing findings in the infographic below: